MicrosoftDocs/power-platform/power-platform/admin/control-client-app-access-to-environment.md

 ---
-title: Control client app access to environment (Preview)
+title: Control client app access to environment (preview)
 description: You can protect against data exfiltration by managing and controlling what apps can run in their Dataverse environment.
 author: paulliew
 ms.author: paulliew